pratikgk45/Auto-Test-Case-Checker/README.md

 * Tags present in problem statements are updated only when they are imported again using __sol__ command.
 * In problem statement, if any unknown mathematical symbols(specially latex syntex) are seen, refresh the tab so that MathJax will be loaded properly.
 * __Do not reload or close tab after submitting the code(after clicking SUBMIT CODE) until final confirmation(Solution Submitted) occurs__.
+* If you want to erase all contests from Database or want to erase all contest cf_* repositories, run __python3 db_setup.py__ command.